czimin/pgg-tournament/README.md

 ## To-Do
 - Make it possible for different players to play the same strategy
-- Comment out player to exclude.
-Player values do not need to be in order
 - Players can change their strategy
-- In big groups with more cooperators with fewer `HYPOCRITE`s, the `HYPOCRITE`s can get away more easily, since the average becomes closer to the maximum average.
-Find the highest ratio of `HYPOCRITE`s over cooperators before `HYPOCRITE`s die.
+- In big groups with more cooperators with fewer `HYPOCRITEs`, the `HYPOCRITEs` can get away more easily, since the average becomes closer to the maximum average.
+Find the highest ratio of `HYPOCRITEs` over cooperators before `HYPOCRITE`s die.
 (This is a form of frequency dependent selection.)